mvolkmann/blog/src/smalltalk/41-morphic.md

 the upper-left corner of the main window.
 X values increase going right and Y values increase going down.

-Each morph has its own local coordinate system with (0, 0) in the upper-left corner of the morph.
+Each `Morph` has its own local coordinate system with (0, 0) in the upper-left corner of the `Morph`.
-This coordinate system is used for drawing the morph.
+This coordinate system is used for drawing the `Morph`.

-Changing the translation, rotation, or scale of a morph changes its local coordinate system.
+Changing the translation, rotation, or scale of a `Morph` changes its local coordinate system.

 Positive rotations are clockwise and negative rotations are counter-clockwise.